 Why?
 Because breaking up is painful and people would rather delay dealing with it and avoid feeling the pain for as long as possible.

 Has your relationship become a battleground?
 If so, then the only thing you have left in common is conflict.
-When you’re at this point, the relationship is no longer nourishing you, instead it’s depleting you.
+When you’re at this point, the relationship is no longer nourishing you.
+Instead, it’s depleting you.

-Another way to tell it’s over is when your waking up depressed, vaguely disconnected and blue.
-You’re not sure what’s the matter with you, nothing terrible has happened, you just have an overall feeling of hopelessness and very little joy in your life.
+Another way to tell it’s over is when you're waking up depressed, vaguely disconnected, and blue.
+You’re not sure what’s the matter with you.
+Nothing terrible has happened, you just have an overall feeling of hopelessness and very little joy in your life.

 I want to point out there is a big difference between comfortable familiarity and boredom.
 The best metaphor is the difference between a comfortable pair of shoes and old shoes that have worn out and hurt your feet.
 Check in and see which shoe fits YOU.

-Many relationships that have gone past their expiry date really collapse when there’s a change in geography.
+Many relationships that have gone past their expiration date really collapse when there’s a change in geography.
 Habits and routines are often the glue that binds and supports a relationship.

 Couples will buy and build their dream house and, once moved in, the relationship falls apart.
-It may look like moving was the problem, but actually the breakdown was already occurring long before.
+It may look like moving was the problem, but actually, the breakdown was already occurring long before.